-Freshwater quality refers to many aspects of water in rivers and streams including dissolved oxygen, pH, temperature, bacteria, nitrogen, phosphorus, suspended sediment, and turbidity.
-Freshwater quality throughout Puget Sound is affected by many different factors including weather and climate patterns, water withdrawals and diversions, erosion and stormwater runoff, discharges from wastewater treatment plants and industries, nutrient input and other pollution.
+Freshwater is vital to people, fish, and wildlife populations.
+The Freshwater Vital Sign tells us about the quality of water in Puget Sound’s streams and rivers and whether efforts to reduce excessive nutrients and restore and protect stream conditions are working.
+Freshwater quality is affected by many different factors including weather and climate patterns, water withdrawals and diversions, erosion and stormwater runoff, discharges from wastewater treatment plants and industries, nutrient input, and other sources of pollution.

 VITAL SIGN INDICATOR | INDICATOR PROGRESS | TARGET STATUS |